warmlogic/thisishappening/README.md

 ### ML for event finding

+- [ ] Cluster tweets when event threshold exceeded
-- [ ] When an event is found, run DBSCAN on all recent tweets across all tiles to determine the full set of event tweets, some of which may fall outside of the current tile.
-Need to ensure the resulting cluster includes tweets from the original event detection.
+  - [x] When an event is found, run DBSCAN on all recent tweets across all tiles to determine the full set of event tweets, since some tweets may fall outside of the current tile
+  - [ ] Ensure one of the resulting clusters includes tweets from the original event detection (by tile id)

 ### Data

 - [ ] Detect and ignore spam tweets, e.g., job postings, apartment listings
-- [ ] Create a link to a Twitter search for a the event location using latitude and longitude.
-Is this possible?
+- [x] Provide access to the tweets associated with each event
-- [ ] Check actual database row count (across all tables) and drop rows from recent_tweets as needed
+- [ ] Maintain maximum recent_tweets table row count
+  - [x] Write query to keep N rows for
+  - [ ] Run query in main loop

 ### Analytics